liquity/dev/README.md

 ## Expected User Behaviors

-Generally, borrowers call functions that trigger trove operations on their own trove.
+Generally, borrowers call functions that trigger Trove operations on their own Trove.
 Stability Pool users (who may or may not also be borrowers) call functions that trigger Stability Pool operations, such as depositing or withdrawing tokens to/from the Stability Pool.

-Anyone may call the public liquidation functions, and attempt to liquidate one or several troves.
+Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

 LUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value with Ether.